CornellAikido/website/pages/index.md

 - Tuesday and Thursday 7:00 - 8:30 pm
 - Saturday and Sunday 12:30 - 2:00 pm

-Over the summer, our hours are:
-- Tuesday and Thursday 5:00 - 6:30 pm

 However, please check the [announcements](#announcements) below for irregular hours and schedule changes.